wkrettek/youmirror-py/README.md

 `youmirror new [folder]`

-You can add to your mirror by using the add command with a link like by using `add`.
+You can add to your mirror by using the `add` command with a youtube link.
+Any youtube link.
 If you don't specify the folder, it will search the current directory for a config file

 `youmirror add "https://www.youtube.com/watch?v=Pa_HT9vQiLw&t=4s" [folder]`

-Conversely you can remove from the mirror with
+Conversely you can remove from the mirror with the `remove` command

 `youmirror remove "https://www.youtube.com/watch?v=Pa_HT9vQiLw&t=4s" [folder]`